syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/virtual-scroll.md

 Usually, the height of the grid element can be calculated by using the Total Records Count * Row Height.
 For example, if the row height is set as 30px and the total record count will be 1000000(1 million), then the height of the grid element will be 30 000 000 pixels.
 In this case, the browser's maximum height is about 22369600(The maximum pixel height limitation differs for different browsers).
 The records above the maximum height of the browser cannot be scrolled.
 It will be hidden.

+This height limitation is not related to Grid component.
+Its fully depend on the default behaviour of the browser.
+We have reproduced the same issue in the normal html table too.
+Please find the below image.

+Grid component aslo faced the same issue as mentioned in the below image.

 >> gif image

 The Grid has an option to overcome this default behavior of the browser by following the below alternative solutions.